 Sony A6300 versus Canon M6

 The Sony Alpha A6300 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2017.
 Both the A6300 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A6300 and the Canon M6 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).